William Woolfolk: Comic books

+Woolfolk was a friend of Seymour Reit, the creator of Casper the Friendly Ghost, who suggested that he write for Will Eisner and Jerry Iger's company, which produced the Spirit and Blackhawk comics.
+At a time when comics were still a crude, amateurish art form, the Eisner stable included the artists Jack Cole, Lou Fine and Reed Crandall, known for their impeccable craft and their work's fine line and proportions.
+Mr. Woolfolk became their collaborator.

 Woolfolk worked in the comic book business, starting with MLJ Magazines, from 1941 through 1954, with time out for military service.
 He rose in the business to become one of the highly paid writers of comic books, earning $300 a week, ten times the average salary.
-Woolfolk toiled for several companies, including Detective Comics (Batman and Superman); Fawcett Comics (Bulletman, Captain Marvel and Captain Marvel Jr.); Quality Comics (Blackhawk); Police Comics (Plastic Man); and Timely Comics, the precursor to Marvel Comics (Captain America and the Sub-Mariner).
+Woolfolk toiled for several companies, including Detective Comics (Batman and Superman); Fawcett Comics (Bulletman, Captain Marvel and Captain Marvel Jr.); Quality Comics (Blackhawk and Plastic Man); and Timely Comics, the precursor to Marvel Comics (Captain America and the Sub-Mariner).
 He is credited with creating Captain Marvel's "Holy Moley!" catchphrase.
 He also worked for Archie Comics, National Comics and Orbit Publications.

+After serving in the Army during part of World War II, Bill became a freelance writer for several magazines, eventually joining the staff of Shock Illustrated and founding the astronautics magazine Space World.

+In 1944, William "Bill" Woolfolk and John Gerard "Jack" Oxton, Sr., an Illustrator and Film Editor at Paramount News/Paramount Pictures in New York City, together co-founded their own comic book company, O.W.
+Comics, which stood for Oxton & Woolfolk.
+Woolfolk, the Editor, and Oxton, the President, operated their publishing company, O.W.
+Comics, Corp., initially at 150 Nassau Street, then at 270 Broadway in New York City, New York in the mid to late-1940's.

+By 1945, Woolfolk and Oxton had also co-created the comic books Mad Hatter Vol. I, No. 1 (January-February, 1946), Mad Hatter Vol. I, No. 2 (September-October, 1946), and the comic book Animal Fables.